The First Christians: Jewish or Something New?

 B. The Church in Jerusalem – Led by James, Jesus’ Brother

-“You see, brother, how many thousands of Jews have believed, and they are all zealous for the Torah.”
+Acts 21:20: “You see, brother, how many thousands of Jews have believed, and they are all zealous for the Torah.”

 2. Did Early Christians Still Follow Torah?

-Sabbath (Shabbat) – They worshiped in synagogues on Saturday (Acts 13:14, 17:2).
+✔ Sabbath (Shabbat) – Worshiped in synagogues on Saturday (Acts 13:14, 17:2)

-Temple Worship – They prayed in the Temple daily (Acts 3:1, 5:42).
+✔ Temple Worship – They prayed daily at the Temple (Acts 3:1, 5:42)

 3. The First Great Debate: Should Gentiles Follow Jewish Law?